 Demand for quality office spaces has been stronger than supply, and the vacant rates in key areas have been low.
 With no fresh supply to ease the pressure on demand for commercial rentalrates are unlikely to go down significantly.
 But if the lockdown persists, there might be a 5 to 10% drop in office rentals.

-While the COVID-19 pandemic has hit the commercial real estate market, the impact has not been as severe as anticipated.
+While the COVID-19 pandemic has hit the commercial real estate market, the COVID 19’s Impact On The Real Estate Sector has not been as severe as anticipated.
 It is largely due to the way companies have evolved to the changing needs of the young, digitally enabled, and health-conscious workforce.

 While commercial real estate is going to be in demand, its usage will change.
 Both the company and the commercial real estate agenthave to wake up to this reality.
 With office spaces paying more attention to safety and hygiene, demand for commercial real estate is unlikely to fall any time soon.